Written by Andrea Clares, ANutr & Talia Cecchele, RD

 If you are experiencing binge eating episodes, try the following as a starting point to reducing binge triggers:

-Include complex sources of carbohydrates with eat main meal.
+Include sources of complex carbohydrates with each main meal.
 Carbohydrates are often feared as they are a "trigger" food, but we know that when people include them regularly in their diet cravings actually reduce as the brain isn't deprived of energy!

 Keep a food and thought diary to monitor your eating behaviour and identify binge eating triggers.
 Record the time and place you have eaten, give a brief description of the food/drink consumed and any comments about feelings or thoughts resulting from eating.
 Note down if you experience a binge and reflect back on the records regularly to notice patterns.

-If you are currently experiencing any symptoms of BED, we advise you to contact your GP and seek professional help as soon as possible.
+If you are currently experiencing any symptoms of binge eating disorder, we advise you to contact your GP and seek professional help as soon as possible.
 We also recommend the book “Overcoming Binge Eating” by Christopher G. Fairburn as this has a self-help guide to get started while you explore treatment options.
+You can also check out our free Recommended Resource Guide for Eating Disorder Recovery on our Freebies page!

 Andrea Clares & Talia Cecchele